Study: What are the genetics underlying 12 different cancer types?

-- Metastic cancer diagnosed at any age.
+- cancer diagnosed at any age.

-- Intraductal/cribriform cells found on pathology.
+- Intraductal/cribriform cells found by pathology.

-- Cancer that is categorized as very-high- or high-risk based on pathology.
+- Cancer that is categorized as very high or high risk based on pathology.

-- Also diagnosed with male breast cancer.
+- A diagnosis of male breast cancer.

 - Eastern European (Ashkenazi) Jewish ancestry.

-- One or more first-, second-, or third-degree relatives diagnosed with breast cancer at age 50 or younger, or ovarian, pancreatic, male breast cancer, cancer or intraductal/cribriform cancer at any age.
+- One or more first-, second- or third-degree relatives with breast cancer diagnosed at age 50 or younger, or ovarian, pancreatic, male breast cancer, cancer or intraductal/cribriform cancer at any age.

-- two or more close relatives diagnosed with breast or cancer at any age.
+- Two or more close relatives diagnosed with breast or cancer at any age.